 What a lie.

-I felt deeply ashamed about the whole thing.
+I felt ashamed about the whole thing.
 One month earlier, this had happened when Dennis visited Chicago.
 At the Lincoln Park Zoo that day, we were sitting on a park bench when the dizziness hit.
-I couldn’t even stand.
+Couldn’t even stand.
 We spent an ungodly amount of time on the bench, ogling baby wolves.